kangjessy/Front-End/README.md

 # 🚀 Filament Projects

 Welcome to my collection of **Filament-based projects**.

 Filament is a modern admin panel framework for Laravel—powerful, flexible, and designed to accelerate the development of modern applications.
 Here, I showcase several experiments, case studies, and real-world applications built with Filament.

 ---

-## ✨ Why Filament?
-- ⚡ Build admin panels quickly with minimal coding
-- 🎨 Clean, modern, and customizable UI out of the box
-- 🔌 Rich ecosystem of plugins and community packages
-- 🛠 Suitable for small projects and enterprise-level applications

----